Artificial-Pancreas/iAPS/README.md

 # iAPS: Your Experimental Artificial Pancreas System for iOS

 iAPS is an advanced artificial pancreas system for iOS, built upon the foundation of Ivan Valkou's original `freeaps.git` Swift repository and powered by the **OpenAPS Reference (Master 0.7.1)** algorithms.
-After thousands of commits and the addition of many unique features, the app has been rebranded as iAPS under the new organization, Artificial Pancreas.
+After thousands of commits and the addition of many unique features, the app has been rebranded as iAPS (*i* as in *Ivan* and *iOS*) under the new organization, Artificial Pancreas.
 We also leverage numerous frameworks published by the **Loop community** to bring you this robust system.

 -----